New: Supaflow Claude Plugin -- let Claude create, edit, and monitor your data pipelines. Try the plugin

 Prepare OTM credentials

 Create an integration user in OTM with Data Export and Data Integration permissions.
-For OAuth, register a confidential application in Oracle IDCS with client credentials grant type.
+For OAuth, register an application in your Oracle identity provider.

 2